dngoins/CTI-Course/Lab-Steps/Lesson-18-Lab_01_Threat_intelligence_sharing_and_collaboration.md

 5.1 Clearly identify the target audience for each version of the report.

-5.2 Tailor reports to meet specific stakeholder needs:
+5.2 Select a team to tailor reports to meet specific stakeholder needs:

 - **Security Teams:** Technical details and strategies.
 - **Executives:** Strategic overview and implications.